Bio

-Noah Van Dam joined the Mechanical Engineering department at the University of Massachusetts Lowell in the Fall of 2018.
+Noah Van Dam joined the Mechanical and Industrial Engineering department at the University of Massachusetts Lowell in the Fall of 2018.
 He received his Ph.D. from the University of Wisconsin-Madison in 2015, after which he joined Argonne National Laboratory as a postdoc in the Energy Systems division.
-His research focuses on modeling and simulation of multi-phase, reacting flows for applications including internal combustion engines, gas turbines and aerospace propulsion, and chemical and manufacturing processes.
+His research focuses on modeling and simulation of multi-phase, reacting flows for applications including internal combustion engines, gas turbines, power generation, and chemical/manufacturing processes.

 Contact: Noah_VanDam [at] uml.edu